 Basically it’s just a step-up transformer, which is able to step-up an input applied voltage at its primary winding to monstrous levels at its output or the secondary winding.

-SOME POINTS OF THE CIRCUIT AND THE IGNITION COIL IS VERY DANGEROUS TO TOUCH WHEN POWERED.
+WARNING: SOME POINTS OF THE CIRCUIT AND THE IGNITION COIL IS VERY DANGEROUS TO TOUCH WHEN POWERED.
 ESPECIALLY THE IGNITION COIL OUTPUT IS TOO LETHAL AND MAY EVEN CAUSE PARALYSIS.
+APPROPRIATE CAUTION IS STRICTLY RECOMMENDED.
+THE AUTHOR CANNOT BE HELD RESPONSIBLE FOR ANY MISHAP.

 Let’s diagnose the proposed electric fence charger circuit more deeply.